dimsemenov/photoswipe-dynamic-caption-plugin/README.md

 #### `mobileLayoutBreakpoint: 600`

-Maximum window width at which mobile layout should be used, or a function that should return true if mobile layou should be used.
+Maximum window width at which mobile layout should be used, or a function that should return true if mobile layout should be used.
 For example:

 ```js
 mobileLayoutBreakpoint: (pswp, captionPlugin) => {